-Course type: A level & Applied • Awarding/exam body: Edexcel
+Course type: A level & Applied • Awarding/exam body: Pearson

 The Pearson BTEC Level 3 National Extended Certificate in Applied Psychology is equal to one A level.
 This subject is taken alongside two other A levels or Level 3 Extended Certificate subjects.

 In this course of Applied Psychology, you will learn all about the human mind and human behaviour.
 You will examine what makes us who we are and why and how we form decisions.
 Many units in psychology will increase your understanding of the world and people around you.
 Not just focusing on mental disorders and mental health, Applied Psychology will help you understand what to do to facilitate good mental health.
-You will discover how to conduct psychological research and check that other research is accurate In addition to the mandatory units there are further units, where you can choose Criminal and Forensic Psychology tailor making the course to what you wish to study.
+There is another important unit in Applied Psychology where you will discover how to conduct psychological research and check that other research is accurate.
+In addition to these units there are optional units where you can choose Criminal and Forensic Psychology tailor making the course to what you wish to study.

-Applied Psychology differ from A level Psychology not just because Applied Psychology has a coursework element (in addition to exams), but because applied Psychology means that you learn psychology not in theory, but in application to real life, helping you understand the people and societies we live in today.
+Applied Psychology differs from A level Psychology not just because Applied Psychology has a coursework element (in addition to exams), but because 'applied' means that you learn psychology not in theory, but in application to real life, helping you understand the people and societies we live in today.

 Psychological approaches and applications